 If you want to find new ways to connect sexually with your partner that will allow you to feel less anxious about performing, contact me today for a phone consultation.

-I also offer online counseling for all clients that want to have the benefits of therapy without the commute.
+I also offer sex therapy online for all clients that want to have the benefits of therapy without the commute.

-Issues that I can help you within sex therapy:
+Issues that I can help you address in sex therapy:

 - Low sexual desire